awesome-workshop/cap-cms/_episodes/04-Uploading-files.md

 title: "Uploading your files"
 teaching: 5
 exercises: 5
+objectives:
+- Learn how to upload file from your disk
 questions:
  - "How can I upload files to my analysis?"
-objectives:
-- Learn how to upload file from your disk
+hidden: false
+keypoints:
+  - Your files can be easily uploaded and preserved together with the other analysis assets
 ---

 ## Uploading files